-108. Although all treaty bodies have developed modalities for interaction with NGOs, article 45 (a) of the Convention on the Rights of the Child, article 74 (4) of the ICRMW and article 38 (a) of the Convention on the Rights of Persons with Disabilities expressly provide for a role for NGOs in the work of the treaty body.
-Article 45 (a) provides for CRC to seek expert advice on implementation of the Convention from specialized agencies, UNICEF and "other competent bodies", which is understood to include NGOs.
+116. Although all treaty bodies have developed modalities for interaction with NGOs, article 45 (a) of the Convention on the Rights of the Child, article 74, paragraph 4, of the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families and article 38 (a) of the Convention on the Rights of Persons with Disabilities expressly provide for a role for NGOs in the work of the treaty body.
+Article 45 (a) provides for CRC to seek expert advice on implementation of the Convention from specialized agencies, UNICEF and "other competent bodies", which according to the preparatory work is understood to include NGOs.
 Since its first session in 1991, the Committee, in cooperation with the Geneva-based NGO Group for CRC, has systematically encouraged NGOs to submit reports, documentation or other information in order to provide it with a comprehensive picture and expertise as to how the Convention is being implemented in a particular country.
 The NGO Group for CRC has also facilitated interaction with child-led organizations and children themselves.
 Written information is received from international, regional, national and local organizations, and may be submitted by individual NGOs or national coalitions or committees of NGOs.

-109. Article 74 (4) of the ICRMW provides that the CMW may invite the specialized agencies and organs of the United Nations, as well as intergovernmental organizations and other concerned bodies to submit written information to the Committee.
+117. Article 74, paragraph 4, of the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families provides that CMW may invite the specialized agencies and organs of the United Nations, as well as intergovernmental organizations and other concerned bodies to submit written information to the Committee.
 The Committee has interpreted "other concerned bodies" as including NGOs.
 At its ninety-seventh session, held in October 2009, the Human Rights Committee appointed one of its members as focal point for liaising with NGOs.